 LOCAL CHOICE FUNCTION STATUS OF FUNCTION DELEGATION TO OFFICERS DELEGATION TO NON- EXECUTIVE COMMITTEES 1.
-Any function under a local Act other than a function specified or referred to in regulation 2 or The relevant member of the Executive Leadership Team and where this is - or referred to in regulation 2 or Schedule 1.
-Team and where thi not clear to be is is
+Any function under a local Act other than a function specified or referred to in regulation 2 or Schedule 1.
+Executive The relevant member of the Executive Leadership Team and where this is not clear to be -